-Using the values of these random variables we can generate a sample of $\nu$ as follows.
-For any given resource $i$, when $i$ is matched for the $k$-th time the match succeeds if the $k$-th independent sample of $s_i$ equals 1 and fails otherwise.
-On this sample path, $i$ is successfully matched if it is matched to $k_i$ arrivals.
-Given a realization of $\{k_i\}_{i\in I}$, we also have an instance of $b$-matching with resources $I$, arrivals $T$ (in the same order), edge set $E$, vertex weights $r^*_i=r_ip_i\,\, \forall i\in I$ and unknown budgets $b_i=k_i\,\, \forall i\in I$.
-The randomness in $\{k_i\}_{i\in I}$ induces a distribution over instances of the $b$-matching problem.
-Using the alternative way to compute the objective in stochastic rewards, it can be verified that the transformation is value preserving. \end{proof} \begin{theorem} \alg\ is $(1-1/e)$ competitive for the setting of stochastic rewards with decomposable probabilities. \end{theorem} \begin{proof} Using Theorem \ref{meta}, it suffices to analyze the competitive ratio of \alg\ on instances of stochastic rewards with edge probabilities $p_{it}=p_i$.
+\begin{theorem} \alg\ is $(1-1/e)$ competitive for the setting of stochastic rewards with decomposable probabilities. \end{theorem} \begin{proof} Using Theorem \ref{meta}, it suffices to analyze the competitive ratio of \alg\ on instances of stochastic rewards with edge probabilities $p_{it}=p_i\,\, \forall (i,t)\in E$.
 We claim that the competitive ration of \alg\ on such instances is lower bounded by the competitive ratio of \alg\ on instances of $b$-matching with unknown budgets.
 The proof is very similar to the proof of Theorem \ref{meta} with a minor change due to the fact that \opt\ for the stochastic rewards instance may not be a well defined algorithm for $b$-matching.
 Given an instance $\nu$ of stochastic rewards with probabilities $p_{it}=p_i$, from Lemma \ref{bmatch} we have a value preserving distribution $\mc{D}_\nu$ over instances of $b$-matching.
 Let $u$ denote an instance in $supp(\mc{D}_\nu)$.
-Let $\opt^*(u)$ denote the optimal offline solution for instance $u$ with the knowledge of budgets.
+Let $\opt^*(u)$ denote the optimal offline solution for instance $u$ of the $b$-matching problem when the budgets are apriori known.
 Since $\opt^*$ has additional information (knows the budgets), we have

 Now,

 From Lemma \ref{fact2}, we have that $\alg(u)\geq (1-1/e)\opt^*(u)$ for every instance $u$ of the $b$-matching with unknown budgets problem.
 Plugging this into the equality above proves the claim,